shinnosukeono/shinnosukeono.github.io/content/publication/Pantaleev_et_al_2019/index.md

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
-# 7 = Thesis; 8 = Patent
+# 7 = Thesis; 8 = Patent; 9 = Reference Manual; 10 = Poster; 11 = Unpublished;
 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Proceedings of the 7th UK–China International Particle Technology Forum*
+publication: "*Proceedings of the 7th UK–China International Particle Technology Forum*"
-publication_short: In *PTF7 Proceedings*
+publication_short: "*PTF7 Proceedings*"
+page_start: 222
+page_end: 223

 abstract: |-
   Discrete element modelling of a monotonic triaxial test is carried out with the aim of studying the stress-strain response of railway ballast in a large-scale tester.
 The latex membrane of the tester is modelled via a lattice of bonded particles to investigate the effects of membrane stiffness on the stress-strain response.
 The confining pressure application through the membrane is achieved via individual forces applied to the membrane particles, giving rise  to a uniform, radially  inward, equivalent stress.
 This modelling approach leads to a close agreement with published experimental data.
 A coarse-graining analysis of the numerical results is performed to study the evolution of the stress state in the numerical sample.

 # Summary.
 An optional shortened abstract.
-summary: ""
+summary: "Discrete element modelling of a monotonic triaxial test is carried out with the aim of studying the stress-strain response of railway ballast in a large-scale tester."

 tags: ["DEM", "Triaxial", "Railway Ballast"]